mvglasow/unison-wiki/Obtaining-Unison-Sources-and-Binaries.md

 # Binaries

-## Binaries built by github
+## Binaries built by CI

-The unison sources contain CI code, and github builds binaries for a limited number of platforms, available via the "Releases" tab.
+The unison sources contain CI code, and project CI (github GHA at the moment) builds binaries for a limited number of platforms, available via the "Releases" tab.
-  - GNU/Linux is built on Ubuntu, currently 18.04, and will likely work on other x86-64 machines with compatible dependencies.
+  - Ubuntu is probably 20.04, and will likely work on other x86-64 machines with compatible dependencies.
-  - GNU/Linux musl does not have the GUI and is likely more broadly usable.
   - macOS is built on macOS 10.15 with a target of 10.6, and will likely work correctly on earlier versions.
   - Windows is built with mingw, and will likely work on Windows 7 and up.